-ESE 488 Internship in Electrical/Computer Engineering (3)
+ESE 488: Internship in Electrical/Computer Engineering (3)

 An independent off-campus engineering project with faculty supervision.
-May be repeated but only three credits of internship electives may be counted toward the technical elective requirement for Electrical Engineering or Computer Engineering.
-All semesters.
+May be repeated but only three credits of internship electives may be counted toward the non-ESE technical elective requirement.
+Fall, Spring, Summer

-Prerequisites: ESE, ECE major; U3 or U4 standing; 3.0 grade point average in all engineering courses; permission of the instructor and the department.
+Prerequisites: ECE or ESE major; U3 or U4 standing; 3.00 g.p.a. minimum in all engineering courses; permission of department